MaxPershin/Expd/README.md

 # Avocado

-Avocado is an App writen in Python3 using Kivy framework + ZBarCam functions + Firebase sync.
+<h1>Avocado is an App writen in Python3 using Kivy framework + ZBarCam functions + Firebase sync.</h1>

 App can track shops expiry dates and notify if any off them have to be removed from shelves.